joedoyler/djangoProject_yourFit/README.md

 * Admin profile page not generating

 * In hero section on index page.
 Buttons flash white when mouse hovering over them.
 Not particularly an issue just not visually please or desired.

+* Product Management page is not set up.

 # Version Control